samlown/restfulness/README.md

 ## History

+### 0.2.1 - October 22, 2013

+ * Removing some unnecessary logging and using Rack::CommonLogger.
+ * Improving some test coverage.
+ * Supporting user agent in requests.
+ * Supporting PATCH method in resources.

 ### 0.2.0 - October 17, 2013

-Refactoring error handling and reporting so that it is easier to use and simpler.
-Removing some unnecessary logging stuff.
+ * Refactoring error handling and reporting so that it is easier to use and simpler.

 ### 0.1.0 - October 16, 2013